 Note: this is the sum of all costs for women across the country for their breast augmentation, and the sample includes women who may or may not have gotten a breast lift with their breast augmentation.
 It is common that these two procedures are performed at the same time, but generally when a lift is included the cost will rise slightly or dramatically depending on the surgeon.

-Before you schedule a date for your breast augmentation procedure, be aware of the additional expenses that one can easily miss, including:
+Before you schedule a date for your breast augmentation, be aware of commonly overlooked additional expenses, including:

 - Blood work